BBEK-Anand/mplviz/README.md

 # Viz - A Fluent API Wrapper for Matplotlib

-`Viz` is a simple, fluent API wrapper for `matplotlib` that makes it easier to create, customize, and manage plots in Python.
-With method chaining and reusable functions, `Viz` simplifies complex plotting workflows while still providing full control over `matplotlib`.
+`Viz` is a user-friendly, fluent API wrapper for `matplotlib` designed to streamline the process of creating, customizing, and managing plots in Python.
+By supporting method chaining and reusable functions, `Viz` makes complex plotting workflows easier to handle, while still offering complete control over `matplotlib` functionalities.

 ---

 ## 📦 Installation

-You can install the `Viz` package using `pip` directly from PyPI (once published) or from the source.
+To install the `Viz` package, use `pip` from PyPI (once it's published) or from the source.

+### Install via PyPI:

 ```bash
 pip install mplviz
 ```

-Or to install from source:
+### Install from Source:

 ```bash
 git clone https://github.com/BBEK-Anand/mplviz.git